-Many individuals are considering hiring a debt consolidation company in an effort to responsibly handle their financial needs.
+Many individuals are considering hiring a debt consolidation company in an effort to responsibly handle their financial needs with filing for bankruptcy.
 These companies are currently advertising heavily on the television, on radio and on the internet.
 Currently, there are many lawsuits pending against these debt consolidation companies, including several national class actions.
 Before considering utilizing the services of any debt consolidation company, you must investigate these companies thoroughly to determine whether it can provide any legitimate debt relief.

 There are a few legitimate credit counseling services that will assist individuals with credit card debts.
 The legitimate services operate as non-profit credit counseling agencies.
 Before engaging any debt management service, determine whether the credit counseling agency is a for-profit or a non-profit agency.
 We do not recommend that anyone retain the services of a for-profit debt consolidation company.

 An individual also needs to understand that the non-profit consumer credit counseling agencies have limitations.
 First, while they can adjust credit card debts to some extent, they can not address medical bills, personal loans, lawsuits, mortgages or vehicle loans.
 Additionally, neither credit counseling nor debt consolidation can stop a foreclosure or prevent repossession of an automobile.
 During the three to five years an individual is under a credit counseling plan, they are unable to obtain any new credit, and all of the existing credit accounts are Afrozen@ leaving the individual no means for obtaining credit.
 Additionally, even inquiring into the use of a debt consolidation company or consumer credit counseling credit services can negatively impact an individuals credit score.
 For these reasons, the minimal benefits that can be obtained from an individual by using a credit counseling agency rather than filing bankruptcy often do not exceed the costs of entering into that plan.